bolliy/ioBroker.sun2000/README.md

 ## sun2000 adapter for ioBroker

-Read register data from Huawei SUN2000 inverter and LUNA2000 battery using Modbus TCP.
+Read and write register data from Huawei SUN2000 inverter and LUNA2000 battery using Modbus TCP.
+Third-party devices can be integrated via the modbus proxy.
+Even a Huawei SmartLogger can be integrated.

 [Huawei product information](https://solar.huawei.com/en/professionals/all-products?residential-smart-pv)

 Feel free to follow the discussions in the german [iobroker forum](https://forum.iobroker.net/topic/71768/test-adapter-sun2000-v0-1-x-huawei-wechselrichter)

+## Required
+* Node.js 18.x or higher
+* ioBroker host (js-controller) 5.x or higher

 ## Documentation